Depression Treatment & Therapy

 Characterized by persistent feelings of sadness, hopelessness, and loss of interest in activities.
 Symptoms last at least two weeks and significantly impact daily functioning.

-- Severe depressed mood most of the day
+- Severe depressed mood, most of the day

 - Loss of interest in previously enjoyed activities

-- Significant impact on work, relationships, self-care
+- Significant impact on work, relationships, and self-care

 - Can occur as single or recurrent episodes